gkmk/5E-BattleMaster/README.md

     * AOE Spell Attacks

 ## User Guide
+1. Configure the script
+    * type "!combat config"
-To begin combat, the GM simply needs to type "!combat start".
+2. To begin combat, the GM simply needs to type "!combat start".
 On each player's turn, they will be prompted with 4 options for actions.
 The players simply need to click a target if they're using a targeted action (such as a direct spell or a weapon attack) and then click the button of the action they want to accomplish, or simply click the button, in the cases of AOE Spell and Move.
 Then, every player needs to simply follow the instructions presented to them by the BattleMaster.
 Health is assumed to be in bar 3.
 ### AOE Spells
 In order to use AOE spells, you must slightly change the "range" variable of the spell card.
 The range must be the following: "[distance castable or self] [AOE type] [AOE range]".
 For example, let's look at "Burning Hands".
 "Burning Hands" is a centered-on-caster spell that applies its effect in a 15 foot cone.
 Therefore, the range would be "Self Cone 15".